DamianZAR/Dashboard_IDA-Credits/README.md

 # Dashboard_IDA-Credits

-A Dashboard about the credits IDA has manage since 1961
+A Dashboard about the credits IDA has managed since 1961